Jan9103/github-repo-backuper/README.md

 python3 github-repo-backuper.py jan9103 github-repo-backuper
 ```

+**Notice:** The github-API ratelimit seems to be IP-based and using it up might cause
+other programs, such as GE-proton download-tools, to temporarely fail.

 ## Webui

 This repo also includes a webui for viewing (and maybe in the future starting) backups.